 Now, traditional search engines are mostly based on the full-text perspective of meaning.
 In order to make sense of our inputs, machines translate them based on mathematical models which are not as sophisticated as natural languages are.
 In simple terms, if you search for “t-shirt without sleeves” on a traditional search engine, this will take every single word individually and look for it in its corresponding e-commerce indexed catalog.
 Incidentally, the most important word of your search (“without”) is a so-called ‘functional word’ and will be left out: since its meaning is built only in relation to the sentence it is in, it doesn’t fit the statistical model of the engine and it is therefore discarded.
 Finally, outside of the items tagged with “t-shirt” and “sleeves” it finds, the engine will show you those with the most instances.
 With the result of having the final outcome being exactly the opposite of what you were looking for.
 Old fashioned engines are based on this logic.
 In the best case scenario, they can have some AI components, possibly based on neural networks to learn how to optimize some patterns.
 The problem is that most of these approaches cannot really think in a symbolic way, so you lose the edge to treat some facts about natural languages in a principled way.

-So semantics is the reason why, say, Siri correctly processes complex requests such as “Is there an open pizzeria within my current location”, while most e-commerce websites can’t give relevant results to the “sleeveless t-shirt” query?
+Is semantics the reason why, say, Siri correctly processes complex requests such as “Is there an open pizzeria within my current location,” while most e-commerce websites can’t give relevant results to the “sleeveless t-shirt” query?

-How can we make search engines have relevant results, for those businesses who don’t have enough data?
+How can we make search engines have relevant results, for those businesses that don’t have enough data?

 How can you make a search engine understand this, and other complex queries, then?